dijkstracula/solvent/paper/report.md

 the abstract.

 ## Subtyping as implication

+> Again some transition is needed.
+Maybe it's just that the above par
+> feels a little out of place.

 Unifying a refinement predicate with another, to a first approximation, reduces to a validity check between the candidate types - checking whether the